PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/08_Fragment-VIII.md

 Synthesis occurs when two distant instants
 recognize themselves as the same heartbeat.

-## NEOCore™ v3.6 Notice
-This fragment is symbolic and teleological.
-It does not describe internal mechanisms or operational processes
-of NEOCore™ v3.6.
-It belongs to the conceptual layer of the NeoDialectic Oracle™
-and is not reconstructible.
+---

+## Relación con la wiki / *Related wiki section*

+This fragment is related to the neodialectical experience of **time**: not as a dead line, but as inclination, return, listening, and the deep rhythm of the process.

 ---